-Net trade receivables as at 1 January 2019 amounted to \$11,026,238.
+The Group's net trade receivables from contracts with customers as at 1 January 2020 amounted to \$10,865,101.

 Trade receivables are normally on a 30 days payment terms.
 The Group has not identified any specific concentrations of credit risk as the amounts represent a large number of receivables spread over a number of customers.